sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 You can either directly interact with this API or use the Python SDK.

 The openAPI specification and documentation can be viewed via the browser.
 Just start SIRIUS and open [http://localhost:8080/](http://localhost:8080/).
 SIRIUS may also use a different available port.
-Please, check the command line output of the starting SIRIUS.
+Please, check the command line output of the starting SIRIUS: `SIRIUS Service is running on port: [PORT_NUMBER]`.

 The page should look similar to this:
 {% capture fig_img %}